ProjectRecommend/docs/design-docs/Raghav/srs.md

 # 3. External Interface Requirements <a name="eir"></a>
 ## 3.1 User Interfaces <a name="eir-ui"></a>
+User interface is implemented in QtPy that is a python library.
+There is one front page which interacts with user.
+It is divided into frames for different functions.
+There may be

 ## 3.2 Hardware Interfaces <a name="eir-hi"></a>
+* Input device is needed for user to interact with system.
+* Software needs a display device to interact with user.
+* Music player needs playback device for sound output.

 ## 3.3 Software Interfaces <a name="eir-si"></a>
+TODO

 ## 3.4 Communications Interfaces <a name="eir-ci"></a>
+The Internet connection is used for communication between [_Metadata updater_](#od-pp) and [_MusicBrainz Database_][musicbrainz-database-website].

 # 4. System Features <a name="sf"></a>
+# 5. Other Nonfunctional Requirements <a name="onr"></a>
+# 6. Other Requirements <a name="otherreq"></a>
 # Appendix <a name="appendix"></a>

 - Source for outline of this SRS Document : [Wikipedia](https://en.wikipedia.org/wiki/Software_requirements_specification#Structure)